-Concerns Mitigation measures 19.
-All power plants to be of good condition with acceptable smoke emissions; 20.
-Set up dust barriers/screens at strategic locations; and 21.
+Environmental Mitigation measures Concerns 12.
+Maintain mixing plants in good working condition so as to reduce emission from the plant; 13.
+As far as possible, plan truck trips to material source and to the sites during low traffic volume; and 14.
+Implement safety procedures to reduce the potential for road accidents.
+Noise & vibration Schedule noisy activities during the normal working hours of between 8am to 5pm.
+No work should be undertaken at night or very early in the morning; pollution 16.
+Switch off idle machines and equipment; I 17.
+Ensure machinery is well serviced to reduce noise emitted; 18.
+The contractor should adhere to the provision in the Environmental Management and Co-ordination (Noise and Excessive Vibration pollution) (control) regulations,2009 19.
+Provide workers with appropriate PPEs when working under noisy environment e.g. ear plugs 20.
+Construction waste is not to enter the biophysical or socio-economic environment; and 21.
+Contractors to have waste management plans to mitigate potential impacts Air pollution 22.
+Practice dust management techniques, including watering spraying to suppress dust; 23.
+Move earth and sand in covered vehicles/transport to avoid it being blown by wind increasing suspended particulate matter in the atmosphere; 24.
+All power plants to be of good condition with acceptable smoke emissions; 25.
+Set up dust barriers/screens at strategic locations; and 26.
 Provide and enforce use of Personal Protective Equipment (PPE) for staff.
-Water shortages 22.
-The contractor should sensitize construction workers on the importance of proper water management through clerks of works by having talks with them when doing their rounds around the site; 23.
-Replace or repair leaking pipes supplying water to the construction sites to minimize wastage; 24.
-The Contractor should ensure provision of adequate water storage facilities on the construction site to meet project needs during periods of high demand externally and refill of storage tanks during periods of low demand; 25.
-Ensure prompt repair of leaking pipes; 26.
-Metering of water at all consumptions points; 27.
-Incorporate water harvesting techniques and matched storage; 28.
-Waste water treatment and reuse in landscaping 29.
-Regularlise the existing boreholes Pollution / 30.
-No mixing of concrete to occur on exposed / bare ground.
-Concrete mixing should be contamination of ground and surface done on a bounded surface to avoid soil pollution and contaminating the ground and surface water; water 31.
-Appropriate containment structures to be provided to store contaminated water from the construction site.
-The contractor should ensure this water are properly disposed and not allowed to be drained on site; 32.
-No concrete batching to occur directly on the ground.
-Concrete batching area should be bounded to prevent contamination of soils and surface water features; 33.
-All fuel storage to be appropriately bunded and provided with a canopy;; and34.
-Ablutions for construction workers to enable proper disposal of faecal matter and avoid contamination of surface water features which could be a cause of water borne diseases.
-Occupational Health & Safety 35.
-Contractor should ensure registration of all construction works by the Director, Directorate of Occupational Health and Safety Services (DOHSS)in compliance with the Buildings and Works of Construction Engineering Rules, 1984; 36.
-Contractor should contract a qualified Health and Safety advisor to conduct training and monitoring of construction works; 37.
-The contractor should construct a temporary clinic onsite to be run by a qualified nurse who will treat opportunistic ailments and injuries such as cold, malaria etc. 38.
-Contractor should provide a standard First Aid Kit onsite; 39.
+Water 27.
+Replace or repair leaking pipes supplying water to the construction sites to minimize shortages wastage; · 28.
+The Contractor should ensure provision of adequate water storage facilities on the construction site to meet project needs during periods of high demand externally and refill of storage tanks during periods of low demand; 29.
+Incorporate water harvesting techniques and matched storage; 30.
+Waste water treatment and reuse in landscaping 31.
+Regularize the existing borehole Pollution / 32.
+Appropriate containment structures to be provided to store contaminated water from contamination the construction site.
+The contractor should ensure this water are properly disposed of ground and and not allowed to be drained on site; surface water 33.
+Concrete batching area should be bounded to prevent contamination of soils and surface water features; 34.
+All fuel storage to be appropriately bunded and provided with a canopy; and 35.
+Provision of adequate sanitary facilities for construction workers to enable proper disposal of fecal matter and avoid contamination of surface water features which could be a cause of water borne diseases.
+Occupational Occupational 36.
+Contractor should ensure registration of all construction works by the Director, Directorate of Occupational Health and Safety Services (DOHSS) in compliance with Health & Safety the Buildings and Works of Construction Engineering Rules, 1984; 37.
+Contractor should contract a qualified Health and Safety advisor to conduct training and monitoring of construction works; 38.
+Contractor should provide a standard First Aid Kit onsite;

+Environmental Concerns Mitigation measures 39.
 The Contractor should train several workers in First Aid depending on the number of workers on site as stipulated in the First Aid Rules 1977 through DOSHS certified First Training institution e.g. Red Cross, St. John Ambulance